wirayudad1/simple-quicks/Readme.md

 kept in source control.

 The following files are all needed to build and load the application.
- - Open 'Index.html' on browser for see the result
+ - Open 'Index.html' on browser for see the result (because when using netlify has error JQUERY not defined for Message Features)